California Wills

 What is a Will?

 A Will is a legal document and will be enforced by the Probate Court if it has been prepared properly and according the legal guidelines.
 I have listed some of the most often asked questions about Wills and their answers.
 If you are a parent look especially at questions 2 & 15.
 Don’t hesitate to contact my office to set up a time to meet with me personally about your Estate Plan.
-Contact us at 858-549-8600 or request an appointment online for your FREE consultation today.
+Contact us at 858-549-8600 for your FREE consultation today.

 1. What happens if I die without a Will?